mpv-player/mpv/DOCS/man/mpv.rst

     Show/toggle an overlay displaying statistics about the currently playing file such as codec, framerate, number of dropped frames and so on.
 See `STATS`_ for more information.

+?
+    Toggle an overlay displaying the active key bindings.
+See `STATS`_ for more information.

 DEL
     Cycle OSC visibility between never / auto (mouse-move) / always